EndBug/game-tracker/README.md

 ### What is Game Tracker?
-Game Tracker is an open source Discord bot that is able to fecth stats from your favorite games.
+Game Tracker is an open-source Discord bot that is able to fetch stats from your favorite games.
 It's also able to remember your account, so that you don't need to remember it every time.

 ### How can I add Game Tracker to my server?
 It's very simple: